meuter/devbox/README.md

     4. Two network adatper:
         1. NAT - guest can go online
         2. Host-Only (192.168.56.xx) - host only can connect to guest
+    5. load the Ubuntu 18.04.01 server iso in the CDROM drive
+4. boot the VM and follow the Ubuntu installer's instruction
+5. reboot the VM
-5. run main install script and follow instruction
+6. clone the project and run the main install script:
     ```
     git clone --depth=1 https://github.com/meuter/devbox ~/.devbox/
     cd ~/.devbox/scripts/
     ./install_dev_box.sh
     ```

-   The script will ask you to select the timezone, and a little later, configure your samba password (to share your home over samba in the guest).
-The install will then continue until completion without user interaction.
-It will automatically reboot at the end.
+   The script will prompt you to select the timezone (for ntp sync), and a little later, it will prompt you to enter and confirm your samba password (to share your home over samba in the guest).
+The install script will then continue until completion without user interaction.
+The VM will reboot automatically at the end.
+7. Start coding 🤓

 # Usage

 ## i3 Keyboard Shortcut: